oruga-ui/oruga/packages/docs/components/Notification.md

 ## NotificationNotice component

-> Notification Notice is an extension of the Notification component and is used for the programmatic usage
+> Notification Notice is an extension of the Notification component and is used for the programmatic usage.

 ```html
 <o-notification-notice></o-notification-notice>